 Meetings are held with CCCA for the foreseeable future.
-The venue Ernestos Italian Restaurant, 8544 SW Apple Way, Portland, OR.
-Next meeting will be Thursday, June 1.
+The venue is Ernestos Italian Restaurant, 8544 SW Apple Way, Portland, OR.
+Next meeting will be at the annual Holiday Dinner Saturday, December 9.
 See the Calendar.

 Is dedicated to the preservation and use of Packard automobiles; to provide a source and exchange of history, technical assistance and other material related to the car and to provide and regulate tours, events and exhibition of the Packard.
 Ownership of a Packard is not required for membership.

 Meetings are held with CCCA and are open to the public.
 The venue Ernestos Italian Restaurant, 8544 SW Apple Way, Portland, OR.
 Next meeting will be Thursday, January 5, at 6PM.
 See the Calendar.

 Packard was one of the greatest marques in the history the automobile, projecting the aura, prestige and excellence unmatched by any other manufacturer in North America during the years between the two world wars.Packard has been described as being the automobile that, “expressed a young America’s striving for elegance, a tradition, a heritage to match the centuries-old culture of Europe.”Many consider Packard the only real competition that Rolls-Royce ever faced.

 The Packard Motor Car Company produced 1,610,890 automobiles between 1899 and 1958.